optus23/Game-Tutorial---Research-Project/docs/index.md

 The principal reason why a lot of companies fail desining Tutorials is because their Production Plan is basically centered in other tasks and are not taken into account at How to Teach Player and at the end, designers don't have time to think and design a good tutorial.
 Is soo easy to put a Pop-up that tells how to play, but is not effective at all.
 So if we put the tutorial design at the beggin of the Gantt Chart, your duties will be think how the level are going to be designed to create a system to teach player without stop the gameplay.

 Look at this:
-(place picture about popups)
+(place picture about popups) done
-(place picture about game controller)
+(place picture about game controller) done

+Who reads this?
 This Pop-ups or Game Controller schemes can't be in these games!
 They break the gameplay and stay player immersive away.
 But obviously there are a lot of games that are allowed to use this resource that are going to be explained later as well.

-(place gif about controller prompts)
+(place gif about controller prompts) done

 This happens when developers thinks that it's very hard to find and put every controller and keyboard prompt in his game.
 But that can frustrate player and it's so important that your game doesn't have this errors, because if player can't continue, you failed as a designer.
 That's because  I'm gonna give you a totally free pack of prompts assets in the followin [link](https://thoseawesomeguys.com/prompts/):

-(place a picture of the prompts)
+(place a picture of the prompts) done

 ## Teach Gradually Through Experience